LiamMercier/SilentTanks/README.md

 ## Compilation (Debian based)

-The client and server are setup to produce .deb packages.
+The CMake script is setup to produce .deb packages for the client and server.
 To start, ensure all project dependencies and make tools are installed.

 ```
 sudo apt install git build-essential cmake libargon2-dev libssl-dev qt6-base-dev qt6-declarative-dev libpqxx-dev libsodium-dev libboost-dev libboost-system-dev libboost-program-options-dev
 ```

-Download the repository and change directories to the project root.
+Download the repository and change to the project root.

 ```
 git clone https://github.com/LiamMercier/SilentTanks.git